Scaling dynamics of the ultracold Bose gas: Background

 for $N$ atoms in $\qq$ spatial dimensions, the GPE Hamiltonian is

-where $V(\rr,t)$ is the external trapping potential, where $g_d$ is the $s$-wave interaction parameter reduced to dimension $d$ by integrating over the tightly confined transverse state (assumed separable) in $3-d$ dimensions.
-Hamilton's equation for $\psi$
+where $V(\rr,t)$ is the external trapping potential, and $g_d$ is the $s$-wave interaction parameter reduced to dimension $d$ by integrating over the tightly confined transverse state (assumed separable) in $3-d$ dimensions.
+Hamilton's equation for $\psi$,

 gives the GPE \ali{ i\hbar\frac{\del\psi(\rr,t)}{\del t}&=\left(-\frac{\hbar^2\nabla^2}{2m}+V(\rr,t)+g_d N|\psi(\rr,t)|^2\right)\psi(\rr,t). } Local particle conservation enforces continuity